 A woman must have money and a room of her own if she is to

 In addition to writing, editing and teaching, Ana is active in the writing community.
 Currently she sits on the board of Sisters in Crime Northern California where she holds the position of Treasurer.
-She is the past Treasurer, Membership Chair and Program Chair of CWC Redwood Writers and is active in the newly formed CWC branch, Napa Valley Writers.
-Ana is the 2011 recipient of the Helene S. Barnhardt award for service to the writing community.
+She is the former Treasurer of CWC branches, Redwood Writers and Napa Valley Writers, among other board positions.
+Ana was awarded the Helene S. Barnhardt award for service to the writing community.

-Ana holds a B.A. in English and Education and an M.A. in Linguistics: Curriculum, Teaching and Learning.
-She has attended the Tomales Bay Writers Conference and several Left Coast Crime conferences where she has moderated panels.
+She holds a B.A. in English and Education and an M.A. in Linguistics: Curriculum, Teaching and Learning.
+She has attended the Tomales Bay Writers Conference and several Left Coast Crime conferences where she has moderated and participated on panels.